 On Day 3 of this particular hospital stay, I decided I needed to stop being so anxious about her being on duty.
-That night she came into my ward in her gruff manner.
+As I expected she was on night duty and she came into my room in her gruff manner.
 She was taking my obs and in order to break the wall of silence, I asked her how her day had been.

 I got a grunt type answer.

 I persevered and asked did she enjoy nursing?
-Well, that was the key question!!
+Wow, I found the key question!!